Table of Contents

 Pleural thickening may be divided into two basic groups: non-malignant pleural diseases affecting the outer lining of the pleura (diffuse pleural thickening-DPT) and pleural plaques.
 The most common cause of this pathology is asbestosis.
 It is an irreversible condition, commonly complicated if untreated with the development of mesothelioma.

 Etiology of Empyema

-Bacterial, viral, atypical pneumonia may become the reasons for pleural effusion of various degree.
-Mycoplasma and viruses are responsible for 20 % of pleural complication, though 70 % of such conditions are the after-effects of bacterial invasion.
+Bacterial, viral, atypical pneumonia may become the reasons for the pleural effusion of various degrees.
+Mycoplasma and viruses are responsible for 20 % of pleural complications, though 70 % of such conditions are the after-effects of bacterial invasion.

 Thoracic surgery may lead to pleural effusion, these cases make up 30 % respectively.

 Various traumatic agents may cause exudate of extra fluids into the pleural space.
 Unfortunately, surgery may be complicated by secondary infection with Staphylococcus aureus as a rule.

 Comorbidities associated with bacteremia responsible for the pleural effusion: